sparkida/git-filter-orphans/README.md

-  update       -update your new repo and force push to remote clone        -make a backup of your current repo and clone from it in: $REPO_ROOT gc           -run manual garbage collection on repo (potentially dangerous) checkout     -checkout all remote branches, !IMPORTANT - this must be done
+  update       -update your new repo and force push to remote clone        -make a backup of your current repo and clone from it in: $REPO_ROOT gc           -run manual garbage collection on repo (potentially dangerous) rebase       -similar to checkout, but used to important rewrites already made to a remote repo
-                before you filter in order to filter all branches properly for push purge FILE   -purge an object list, expects a gfo-sorted.txt type of list
+                so you don't need to reclone the entire repo again checkout     -checkout all remote branches, !IMPORTANT - this must be done before you filter in order to filter all branches properly for push purge FILE   -purge an object list, expects a gfo-sorted.txt type of list